stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ### Trustline Authorization

-Any trustlines on the escrow accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.
+Any trustline on the escrow accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.

-If the issuer of any auth revocable asset submits an allow trust operation freezing the amounts in either escrow account, the close transaction may fail to process if its payment operations are dependent on amounts frozen.
+If the issuer of any auth revocable asset submits an allow trust operation freezing the amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts frozen.

 There is nothing participants can do to prevent this, other than using only auth immutable assets.

 ### Clawback

-Any trustlines on the escrow accounts that have clawback enabled could compromise the payment channels ability to close successfully.
+Any trustline on the escrow accounts that have clawback enabled could compromise the payment channels ability to close successfully.

-If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operations are dependent on amounts clawed back.
+If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.

 Participants can inspect the state of trustlines before and after formation to check if either participant has clawback enabled.
 Checking the state after